 Day trading is very challenging, both technically and emotionally.
 There are so many things that have to go right in order to consistently make money that it becomes very easy to lose.
 Most traders who try to trade like this are not successful.
 That does not mean that you cannot be, it just means that you have to be skilled, organized, and emotionally stable in order to have a good chance of winning.

 It is not recommended for new traders to begin trading in a day trading style.
 Day trading Forex is very popular because it is exciting, because there can be a lot of action, and because it is easy to see all the intraday price movement and think this can be converted into lots of profit.
 A skilled trader might be able to do this, but it is nowhere near as easy as it looks.
 New traders are better advised to begin with position and/or swing trading, which is a much easier way to extract money from the market, and to build up their trading skills in the meantime.
-Once they have built a competence, they can later move into day trading if they want to.
+Once they have built competence, they can later move into day trading if they want to.

 A Day Trading Plan

 First of all, decide which hours you are going to trade.
 You need to be somewhere calm and quiet where you will not be interrupted and where you will be comfortable.
-When day trading, being able to get in and out of trades quickly is essential, so you don’t want any external problems or distractions.
+When day trading, being able to get in and out of trades quickly is essential, so you do not want any external problems or distractions.

 Before you begin to trade, you should check an economic calendar to see if there are going to be any high-impact data releases concerning currencies you are going to be trading.
 Keep in mind that when you are looking at stop losses that might be no more than 10 to 40 pips away, unexpected economic data can make a great trade a losing trade in a split second.
 Is there any point in being so closely exposed to a random stop loss to the point where trading becomes gambling?
-Probably not, so exit trades close to stop losses before the relevant news release.
+Probably not, so exit trades that are close to stop losses before the relevant news release.

 Secondly, depending upon the time of day that you are trading, it is a good idea to put lines on the chart marking the highs and lows of previous sessions, especially the ones which really stand out as inflection points.
 Some traders also like to mark session opens, but I personally believe they are far less important.

-An Example of a Day Trade
+Real-Life Example of a Day Trade

 It bounced quickly and strongly off the low.